- Credits & Benefits

-An individual who receives a disability pension from Social Security Administration is eligible for a $1,000 exemption from their assessment.
-To qualify you must file a copy of your "Award Letter" that states disability along with an application, prior to Oct 1.
+An individual who receives a disability pension from Social Security Administration is eligible for a 1,000 exemption from their assessment.
+To qualify you must file a copy of your "Award Letter" that states disability and the application, prior to October 1.

 203 - 622 - 7885